Using the Suns in the Sun Workstation Lab

 Printing

-All of the following discussion applies whether you are accessing these computers via ssh or are actually sitting at one of the workstations.
+All of the following discussion applies whether you are accessing these computers via ssh or are actually sitting at one of the Sun Lab machines.

 Most importantly, NEVER print an executable file -- that is, an a.out file or any other file produced by compiling a program.
 This files are extremely large and contain no intelligible information when printed.